5 Ways Humidifiers Can Benefit You In The Cold Winter Months

-Dry skin is one of the most common effects of a low relative-humidity climate, and is extremely common in the winter.
-The cause of dry skin is simple – the low humidity in the air literally saps moisture from your skin, and pulls it into the atmosphere.
-And while dry skin can be addressed with topical moisturizers, application of lotion doesn’t solve the problem of dryness – it merely mitigates it.
+Dry skin is one of the most common effects of a low relative-humidity climate and is extremely common in the winter.
+The cause of dry skin is simple – the low humidity in the air literally saps moisture from your skin and pulls it into the atmosphere.
+And while dry skin can be addressed with topical moisturizers, the application of lotion doesn’t solve the problem of dryness – it merely mitigates it.

 Humidifiers solve the problem of dry skin at the source.
 Air that is at a relatively high humidity level doesn’t leach any moisture from your skin, allowing it to stay happy and healthy.

 4. Allows For Faster Healing – Even If You Do Get Sick

 If you do get a wintertime cold, or suffer from asthma or allergies, a humidifier can still help you recover more quickly, and mitigate the symptoms of your sickness.

 The moist air provided by a humid environment helps keep the tissues of your nose and throat lubricated and healthy.
 In turn, this speeds up the healing process and reduces the impact of symptoms such as sneezing and coughing.

 While static shocks are hardly dangerous, they can be really annoying in the winter.
 Static electricity has a tendency to build up much more frequently in the winter because of the cool, dry atmosphere present in most homes and workplaces.
 This is because water is an extremely effective conductor.
 In a humid environment, the static buildup is very rare because the moist air absorbs imbalances in a positive and negative charges.